-Demand for career counselors in general is expected to grow, with positions predicted to increase by 12% from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
-The median annual salary for a career counselor in 2012 was $53,610, according to BLS figures.
+Demand for school and career counselors in general is expected to grow, with positions predicted to increase by 8% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual salary for an educational, guidance, school, or vocational counselor in 2015 was $53,660, according to BLS figures.

 Alternate Career Options

-Social workers in general can expect job growth of 19% from 2012-2022, per the BLS, with opportunities being better for mental health and substance abuse social workers (an increase of 23% during that decade) and healthcare social workers (an increase of 27% during that decade).
-Child, school, and family social workers earned median pay of $41,530 in 2012, per the BLS, while mental health and substance abuse social workers earned median pay of $39,980, and healthcare social workers earned $49,830 that same year.
+Social workers in general can expect job growth of 12% from 2014-2024, per the BLS.
+Child, school, and family social workers earned median pay of $42,350 in 2015, per the BLS, while mental health and substance abuse social workers earned median pay of $42,170, and healthcare social workers earned $52,380 that same year.

 High School Teacher

 High school teachers typically offer subject-specific instruction to students in the upper grades of 9-12.
-They create and deliver lessons; develop assignments, exams, and reports for students to complete; grade papers; confer with students, parents, and other teachers regarding student progress as needed; and also help students prepare for life after high school, whether that includes college or employment.
+They create and deliver lessons; develop assignments; administer exams; assign reports for students to complete; grade papers; confer with students, parents, and other teachers regarding student progress as needed; and help students prepare for life after high school, whether that includes college or employment.

 High school teachers are required to have at least a bachelor's degree in the subject they want to teach and a state teaching license, which usually requires passing a series of exams; private school teachers may be exempt.
 Teachers are sometimes also required to eventually earn a master's degree, depending on the state.
 The BLS predicts that jobs for high school teachers are expected to grow 6% from 2014-2024.
 High school teachers (not counting those who taught vocational or special education students) earned median pay of $57,200 in 2015, per the BLS.